 After looking critically at the data we assigned each monitoring site an overall rating of Threat, Watch, or Good.
 Threat signifies that the site has severe exceedances that occur regularly (not just once or twice).
 Watch signifies that the site has some exceedances but they are either very infrequent or unable to link to a pollution source.
 Good denotes a site that rarely has an exceedance and when it does occur it is not egregious.
 The image below details overall ratings for 2022.

 What comes next

-The high bacteria counts found at Boulevard and Bennett still need to be addressed, particularly because these areas are popular for recreation — including swimming.
+Our data shows that Bellingham has a bacteria problem.
+It’s worrisome that high bacteria counts found at Boulevard and Bennett are not being addressed, particularly because these areas are popular for recreation — including swimming.
 Even very small amounts of E. coli can cause illness.
 The high conductivity we found, which is an indicator of potentially polluting dissolved substances, at the Cedar outfall are a mystery as well.
 This drainage system travels under a Model Toxics Control Act (MTCA) Cleanup site called RG Haley where wood was treated with petroleum products.

 The Cornwall Landfill MTCA site sits next door.
 It is unknown whether either of these cleanup sites are contributing to these exceedances.
 Both of these sites are expected to be cleaned up within a few years; it will be interesting to see if the water quality changes after the cleanup work.

 E. coli bacteria is likely coming from human waste and pet waste.
 We recommend that sewage systems be investigated.
 Old systems may be leaking into the stormwater and that this can be assessed with smoke and dye testing.